jlange-lgtm/Chord-DSO/chord-DSO- Adding Tools.md

 STEP_6_VERIFICATION_EXISTING:
   NODE: [Verification Logic]
-  ACTION: Verify provided information against patient found by JLTEST_Patient_Lookup-CustomTool
+  ACTION: Verify provided information against patient found by ChordTest_Patient_Lookup
-  LOGIC: Compare provided name and phone number with patient information retrieved from JLTEST_Patient_Lookup-CustomTool
+  LOGIC: Compare provided name and phone number with patient information retrieved from ChordTest_Patient_Lookup
-  RULE: **MANDATORY** - Must verify provided information matches patient data from JLTEST_Patient_Lookup-CustomTool
+  RULE: **MANDATORY** - Must verify provided information matches patient data from ChordTest_Patient_Lookup
   APPLIES_TO: Only if patient was found in STEP_5_PATIENT_LOOKUP_BY_DOB

 STEP_7_APPOINTMENT_RETRIEVAL:
-  NODE: [API: google_search Tool]
+  NODE: [API: ChordTest_Patient_Lookup]
   ACTION: Retrieve existing appointments for the patient (EXISTING PATIENTS ONLY)
-  EXECUTION: Use google_search tool to find any existing appointments for the authenticated patient
+  EXECUTION: Use ChordTest_Patient_Lookup tool to retrieve patient data including any existing appointments for the authenticated patient
-  RULE: **MANDATORY** - For existing patient flows (RESCHEDULE, CANCEL, CONFIRM, RUNNING LATE), MUST retrieve actual appointment data from the system.
+  RULE: **MANDATORY** - For existing patient flows (RESCHEDULE, CANCEL, CONFIRM, RUNNING LATE), MUST retrieve actual appointment data from ChordTest_Patient_Lookup. **CRITICAL:** google_search should NEVER be used to return appointment data.
   APPLIES_TO:
     - Only for existing patients (when `Is_New_Patient = False`)
     - Only for RESCHEDULE, CANCEL, CONFIRM, RUNNING LATE intents